Sukoon Houseboat, Srinagar

 💡 Hidden Gem: Baisaran Valley

-Baisaran Valley (2,400 m), reachable only on horseback or on foot, is Pahalgam’s best-kept secret.
+Baisaran Valley (2,400 m) — reachable only on horseback or on foot — is Pahalgam’s best-kept secret.
 The treeless meadow offers a 360° view of snow peaks and is one of the most photographed spots in Kashmir.
 Allow 3 hours for the round trip.
+Often called the “Mini Switzerland of Kashmir,” this is a highlight no 3-day visitor should miss.

 Food: Wazwan Lunch in Pahalgam

 Pahalgam has several restaurants serving authentic Kashmiri Wazwan — a multi-course feast featuring Rogan Josh, Rista, Gushtaba, Yakhni, and more.
 For lighter options, try the top cafes in Pahalgam.
 Don’t leave without a cup of Kahwa — the spiced saffron-and-cardamom green tea that every Kashmiri swears by.
-For a full food guide, explore our top 10 foods to try in J&K.
+For a full food guide, explore our top 10 foods to try in Jammu & Kashmir.

 🌤️ Weather & Packing